Coefficients of Gaussian Polynomials Modulo $N$: Conclusion and future directions

-The author would like to thank the MIT PRIMES program for making this research possible, as well as my mentor Younhun Kim for his guidance and suggestions and Professor Stanley for suggesting the problem and giving feedback.
+The author thanks the MIT PRIMES program for making this research possible, as well as Younhun Kim for his guidance and Professor Stanley for suggesting the problem and giving feedback.
+Additionally, the author would like to thank the anonymous reviewer for several comments that improved the paper.

 This material is based upon work supported by the National Science Foundation under grant no. DMS-1519580.